cse-iitb-wiki/cse-iitb-wiki.github.io/_pages/contributing.md

 ## Folder Layout
 All content is in markdown (.md) files.
+Following is a useful resource for markdown: https://guides.github.com/features/mastering-markdown/

 Following are useful folders:
 * \_posts/ : contains all post .md files
 * \_pages/ : contains all page .md files